-In addition to work internal to the Department of Commerce, the Exchange has established an interagency work group with the Minnesota Management and Budget agency to facilitate coordination between the Exchange and Minnesota Management and Budget, particularly focused on banking issues.
-As part of this effort, the Exchange is participating in a statewide RFP for an e-payment partner.
+In addition, the Exchange is participating in a statewide RFP for an e-payment partner.
 Exchange staff also work regularly with staff at the Minnesota Department of Human Services and are currently discussing the possible use of an established receipt center for checks and cash.